johnthagen/clion-cppcheck/README.md

 - Added `Show Cppcheck XML Output` action to show the latest XML output.
 - Report execution errors as global inspection errors.
+- Display `Cppcheck Path` configuration errors as global inspection errors instead of using a (hard to spot) status bar message.

 ### 1.6.2 - 2022-01-25